 Car insurance plans have different payment policies.
 Depending on your plan, your contract may be month-to-month, or it may be quarterly.
 If this is the case, when you cancel your insurance plan, you’ll simply be billed for the rest of the period, and that’s it.

 However, you may have an insurance policy that requires you to sign a contract for a set amount of time, usually a year.
 If that’s the case, you may be on the hook for the entirety of that contract, or you may be charged a fee if you cancel your policy.

 - Note: If you’re canceling your insurance plan because your car has been totaled, you will be able to do so with no extra fees or charges.

-The insurance agent will let you know the process for cancelling your plan; often they can do it for you, or you can do it through the company’s website.
-In some cases, you’ll have to file paperwork manually, and send your notice of cancellation to the auto insurance provider.
+The insurance agent will let you know the process for cancelling your plan.
+Sometimes, they’ll even do it for you.
+In some cases, you’ll have to file paperwork manually and send your notice of cancellation to the auto insurance provider.

 Contact the DMV.
 After you’ve canceled your car insurance, you should contact the DMV to let them know that the vehicle is no longer insured.
 This helps them keep current records on you, and also keep you from getting erroneous charges for the vehicle.

 Whatever the reason for your insurance cancellation, the process is easy, and relatively quick.
 You can get your insurance canceled swiftly so that you don’t have to pay any extra money for protection packages that you don’t need.

 Key Takeaway: Contact your insurance agent and provider and tell why you want to cancel your plan.
 After the cancellation—which might involve some paperwork—update the DMV on your insurance status.